smtcoq/smtcoq/doc/artifact-readme.md

 To test that, in a terminal go to `tests` directory (from home) by typing `cd Desktop/smtcoq/src/lfsc/tests`.
-Run the shell script `cvc4tocoq` providing an input file (i.e., `inp_file.smt2` extended) by typing `./cvc4tocoq inp_file.smt2`.
+Run the shell script `cvc4tocoq` providing an input file (i.e., `uf1.smt2`) by typing `./cvc4tocoq uf1.smt2`.
 This will call `CVC4`, get the proof in `LFSC` format, type check and convert it (using a converter written in OCaml) into SMTCoq format (which is very close to the proof format of `veriT`) and call the SMTCoq checker.
 If the checker returns `true` that means that SMTCoq indeed agreed that the proof of the input problem is correct.
 If it returns `false`, that means either that the proof is incorrect or that the OCaml converter is mistaken/incomplete.
+Note that you can replace `uf1.smt2` with any `.smt2` extended file under

-To get a working example, you can run `./cvc4tocoq X.smt2` where `X.smt2` is any input file under `tests` directory (`/home/Desktop/smtcoq/src/lfsc/tests`).
+`tests` directory (`/home/Desktop/smtcoq/src/lfsc/tests`).

 Feel free to generate your own problem files but please recall that the input problems should be from the supported theories: `QF_A`, `QF_BV`, `QF_LIA`, `QF_EUF`, and their combinations.